2022 Greenwood Park Mall shooting: Aftermath

 Police and EMS crews arrived at the mall shortly after the shooting and secured the building.
 The wounded victims were sent to nearby hospitals to be treated for their injuries.

 Sapirman's father and brother offered their condolences in a statement released through an attorney.

-Sapirman's ex-girlfriend told the city's police chief that he was not expected to reach the age of 21, as well as "taking others" and committing suicide.
+Sapirman's ex-girlfriend told the city's police chief that the shooter did not expect to reach the age of 21, and that he would "take others" with him if he committed suicide.
 Some of Sapirman's family members said that they were "unable to offer any explanation."

 The Greenwood Park Mall reopened on July 19, 2022, at 11 a.m., a little under two days after the shooting.

-Bystander
+Defender

 The mayor of Greenwood, Mark W. Myers, commended Elisjsha Dicken for preventing additional tragedy, stating, "On behalf of the city of Greenwood, I am grateful for his quick action and heroism in this situation."
 Governor Eric Holcomb, former Vice President Mike Pence, Senator Mike Braun, and other federal and state politicians made similar statements.

 In addition to the commendations for Dicken, Indiana House, Senate Democrats, Representatives Mitch Gore and André Carson also expressed their sympathies towards the victims and their families, as well as speaking about the issue of gun violence in the United States.
 Greenwood police chief James Ison said at a news conference that Dicken was a "responsible armed citizen that took action very quickly", and that his actions had been "very proficient".
 According to investigators, Dicken had "no police training and no military training", and was taught how to shoot by his grandfather.

 On July 24, 2022, Sapirman's father and older brother released a statement through an attorney conveying condolences to those affected and that they were "unable to explain [the gunman's] actions", that they were cooperating with law enforcement and that they held "no feelings of hostility toward Mr. Dicken".